 What are the disadvantages of engineered wood flooring?
 One of the most obvious places to start would be how much work is involved with maintaining your flooring once installed.

 - High maintenance: To be honest, most hardwood flooring of any kind does require regular maintenance in order to keep it looking nice and shiny.
 Engineered flooring is no different in this regard.
 If you have pets and young children – be prepared to have to keep up with regular maintenance if you want to keep it looking its best.

 - Potential for poor quality: Engineered hardwood flooring varies greatly from one manufacturer to the next.
 In other words: not all engineered flooring is completed equally.
 As such, if you don’t put in the time and research you may end up with something rather weak and unstable after a short period of time.
-Find yourself a reputable manufacturer and supplier like Mint Floors to avoid ending up with a poor-quality finish in your home.
+Find yourself a reputable manufacturer and supplier to avoid ending up with a poor-quality finish in your home.

 - Fading: If your engineered flooring has too much contact with sunlight (just like traditional hardwood) – it will cause the appearance to fade.
 This is a problem that isn’t easily fixed either.
 As such, if you plan to lay this flooring in an area of your home that will be exposed to regular sunshine and UV rays (e.g., a conservatory), then you should be prepared for a faded aesthetic.
 That said, in any other room – you can alleviate the risk of fading with the use of curtains or shutters.